jadecobra/python_tdd_exercises/source/data_structures_lists.rst

     E    - [0, 1, 2, 3]
     E    + []

-* I change the right side to match the values on the left from the terminal
+* When I change the right side to match the values on the left from the terminal

   .. code-block:: python